Can we stop plans to convert Alexandra Parade’s green median into a car park?

 Converting green medians to hard surfaces and removing trees exacerbates the Urban Heat Island Effect (UHIE).
 This physical phenomena exacerbates the health effects of heat waves.
 Urban areas are much warmer than surrounding rural areas, particularly at night.
 Planting trees and other vegetation and reducing paving are the best ways to reduce the heat increase.

-The open pit of the Gas Works the former industrial areas and the Queens Parade retail strip are 10°C hotter than rural areas – on average up to 2018.
+The open pit of the Gas Works, the former industrial areas and the Queens Parade retail strip are 10°C hotter than rural areas (on average up to 2018).
 This compares with 6°C for Edinburgh Gardens where trees and grass predominate but the buildings and tennis courts add some heating.

 The Fitzroy pool is 8.54°C hotter than rural areas on average, so is not working as hard to cool the environment.
-It has 9 mature trees and lots of bitumen.
+It has 9 mature trees and extra lanes of lots of bitumen.
 Interestingly, the median west of the pool carpark is even hotter at 9.25°C despite two rows of mature trees.
 This may be because the median has been narrowed and the road widened here.

 In Fitzroy, that old elms lining Napier, George and Westgarth St, work together with Smiths Reserve to reduce the heating by a full degree compared to Collingwood.